mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 As part of this process we might want to use a classification model that was trained on various pieces of metadata, such as recipient count, in addition to the raw content of each email.
 If we suppose this is true for our example, then we need to build and connect a pre-processing stage to attach this information to each record before we can apply our classifier.

-For this task we'll need to define a new stage, which we will call our RecipientFeaturesStage, which will receive an input corresponding to an email, count the number of recipients in the email's metadata, and construct a Morpheus MessageMeta object that will contain the record content along with the augmented metadata.
+For this task we'll need to define a new stage, which we will call `RecipientFeaturesStage`, which will receive an input corresponding to an email, count the number of recipients in the email's metadata, and construct a Morpheus `MessageMeta` object that will contain the record content along with the augmented metadata.

 For this stage the code will look very similar to the previous example with a few notable changes.
-We will be working with the MessageMeta class, this is a Morpheus message containing a [cuDF](https://docs.rapids.ai/api/cudf/stable/) [DataFrame](https://docs.rapids.ai/api/cudf/stable/api_docs/dataframe.html); since we will expect our new stage to operate on MessageMeta types our new accepted_types method now looks like:
+We will be working with the `MessageMeta` class, this is a Morpheus message containing a [cuDF](https://docs.rapids.ai/api/cudf/stable/) [DataFrame](https://docs.rapids.ai/api/cudf/stable/api_docs/dataframe.html); since we will expect our new stage to operate on `MessageMeta` types our new accepted_types method now looks like:
 ```python
     def accepted_types(self) -> typing.Tuple:
         return (MessageMeta,)
 ```

 Next we will update our on_data method to perform the actual work.
 We grab a reference to the incoming message's `df` attribute, it is important to note that this is a reference and any changes made to this will be performed in-place on the existing message instance.
 ```python
     def on_data(self, message: MessageMeta):
         # Get the DataFrame from the incoming message